 Managing Director & Senior Partner

 As reopening continues around the globe, the pace of newly confirmed COVID-19 cases in different countries has varied considerably.
-Both China and France, for example, have substantially reduced the number of daily new cases from their first observed peak, while the US is facing a resurgence that has recently elevated the number of daily new cases in the country above its previous peak of more than 31,000, reached in early April.1 Notes: 1 Peak seven-day rolling average, centered at the midpoint; data from the New York Times.
-Despite this variability in case progression, consumers share a similar, universal desire for their countries to open carefully and methodically in order to minimize the potential for continued case growth and a second peak of cases.
+Both China and France, for example, have substantially reduced the number of daily new cases from their first observed peak, while the US is facing a resurgence that has recently elevated the number of daily new cases in the country above its previous peak of more than 31,000, reached in early April.

 In the US, lockdown start dates and durations, as well as the specific restrictions in place during and after lockdown, have differed across states.
 Among the five most populous states, the three that reopened earliest—Texas, Florida, and California—are experiencing an uptick in cases, with more consumers believing that the virus is not yet under control where they live.
 Nevertheless, consumers in these states have resumed out-of-home activities at similar levels to consumers in states where the daily number of new cases has fallen significantly from its first observed peak and where more consumers believe that the virus is under control, such as in Pennsylvania and New York.
 When we examine the activities that consumers are looking to do more of post-outbreak than they did before the pandemic began, we see that cooking, working from home, online shopping, in-home entertainment, and leisure travel are frequently cited—which is consistent with what we previously observed from BCG’s New Normal Predictors.
 In contrast, consumers say they want to do less work travel and large social group gatherings.